pheagee/OPEN-IN-VSCODE/README.md

 the coin that it mines.
 Otherwise there's no easy way to find out which coin a miner program that can mine several coin is actually mining at the moment.

-You need to rename (and copy if necessary) the miner executables, s
+You need to rename (and copy if necessary) the miner executables, so that